Fit to switch

 Many of us have already made the move to digital telephony without even noticing it.
 Modern phones which have to plug into a power socket as well as a telephone socket are already giving us digital voice services – as well as useful added value functions like built-in answering machines, last-number recall or speed-dialling favourite numbers.

 The big issues for individual users is that our telephone needs both the phone socket AND the power socket to work.
 So in the event of a power cut, we can no longer just pick up the phone and let people know we’re alright (or, worse, that we’re NOT alright).
 Ofcom, the industry regulator and consumer protection body, has decided that ‘vulnerable’ consumers must be offered phones with battery back-up that will last 60 minutes.
 Decide for yourself if an hour is long enough.
 Of course, many of us also have mobile telephones.
 Indeed, many of us these days ONLY have mobile phones.
 As long as your mobile phone is charged and your mobile network is not overwhelmed with calls and there is either mains power or auxiliary/battery power to the company’s nearest phone mast, you should still be able to make mobile phone calls.
 Most of the care lines used in sheltered housing and similar environments these days also rely on digital telephony and mains power.
-Those that don’t, and use the old ‘always on’ copper telephone network will soon be redundant, as BT retires the “Public Switched Telephone Network” (as it calls the old pre-war technology) between now and 2025.
+Those that don’t, and use the old ‘always on’ copper telephone network will soon be redundant, as BT retires the “Public Switched Telephone Network” (as it calls the old pre-war technology) between now and 2027.

 Manufacturing

 We need to rely on our utilities to work when we need them.
-But the devil is in the detail… BT is switching off the copper telephone network and moving everything to an all-digital infrastructure.
+But the devil is in the detail… BT is switching off the copper* telephone network and moving everything to an all-digital infrastructure.
 This might have unintended consequences for anyone who’s buying computer back-up, automatic fire- or burglar-alarms or other business services.
 Especially if they come from third-party providers.
-Take our quick survey to see if your business is at risk
+Take our quick survey to see if your business is at risk.

 Additional content